https://www.pinterest.com/ 300k Followers 100k Followers

 • Dramatic textures like leather, velvet, lace, and mesh

-• Historical influences particularly Victorian and Edwardian eras
+• Historical influences especially Victorian and Edwardian eras

 • Symbolic accessories featuring crosses, moons, skulls, and occult imagery